Is your pricing strategy working?

 How does your worth affect your pricing?
-The pricing strategy for most service professionals is based upon industry standard.
-Whether you’re a landscaper, personal trainer or marketer this applies to you.
+Most service professionals follow the industry standard pricing strategy.
+Whether you’re a bookkeeper, personal trainer or marketer this applies to you.

 Competitive pricing trades dollars for hours

-You’ve been instructed to figure out the range and then develop your pricing structure within those margins.
+First, you figure out the range.
+Next, you develop your pricing structure within those margins.
 The traditional price strategy has you research the high and low of your competitors.
 Then you choose your prices.
 This is a good starting place when you solely base your pricing on dollars for hours.
 Competitive pricing has a downside.
 Eventually you bump up against an upper limit problem – which affects your earnings.Pricing methods which rely on a dollar per hour rate limit your income potential.
 Read full post to discover how to earn more without working more. #getpaidwhatyoureworth Click To Tweet

 Here’s why pricing methods which rely on a dollar per hour rate limit your income potential: